cloudworkz/kube-eagle/README.md

 ## How does it work

-Kube eagle talks to the kubernetes api server using the official kubernetes go client.
-Every 10s we perform four requests - pod
-& node resource objects as well as the pod & node usage list.
-We aggregate and enrich some of the data so that you can easily build dashboards matching the purpose of optimizing the resource allocation.
+Kube eagle talks to the kubernetes master(s) using the official kubernetes go client.
+Every time the `/metrics` endpoint is hit Kube Eagle sends requests to the k8s masters to get pod & node resource objects as well as the pod & node usage list.
+Kube eagle aggregates and brings together the collected data so that they can be attached as prometheus labels.
+This way it's easy to create grafana dashboards which help you to optimize your resource allocations.

 ## License

 MIT License

-Copyright (c) 2018
+Copyright (c) 2019

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal